Swimming-Related Illnesses

 This page has been automatically translated from English.
 MSDH has not reviewed this translation and is not responsible for any inaccuracies.

-Illnesses associated with swimming are on the rise.
+Bacterial illnesses spread easily in pools.
 Summer is a time to enjoy the water, but also to take steps to remain healthy while you do.

 Contrary to popular belief, chlorine does not kill all germs immediately.
 Some germs are very tolerant of chlorine and can cause serious illness.
 It can take anywhere from minutes to days for chlorine to kill them.
 Swallowing just a little water that contains these germs can make you sick.